Sekhar-20/Ecommerce-Productz/README.md

-# eCommerce Website
+## eCommerce Website

-I took a template from Webtheme and developed it into a Productz e-commerce website.
+I took a template from Webthemez and developed it into a Productz e-commerce website.

 In this project, I demonstrated in HTML, CSS, and Bootstrap.